ianfnelson/blog.iannelson.uk/content/posts/2025-06-23-will-dmn-for-quiche/index.md

 225. Start a secret blog reviewing sandwiches.

 226. Walk outside barefoot with a mug of tea.
-Pretend you're in a Cormac McCartyhy novel.
+Pretend you're in a Cormac McCarthy novel.

 227. Watch the job market like a hawk with a monocle.